rols1/Kodi-Addon-TuneIn2017/README.md

 ===================
 * Search
 * Recording Option with Streamripper: [see more](https://github.com/rols1/TuneIn2017/wiki/Download-Option-with-Streamripper)
-* Favourites and Folders (Tunein-Account required)
+* Favourites and Folders on all used devices (Tunein-Account required)
 * MyRadioStations - without any access to tunein (in combination with option StartWithMyRadioStations).
 Sample file with more infos comes with plugin in ```../plugin.audio.tunein2017/resources/myradiostations-Mix.txt```
 * Local radio (manually setting, only effective in plugin)
 * integrated slideshow